tsudoko/infernoshout-py/README.md

 Installation
 ------------

-Python 3.4 or later is needed. `pip` can be used to install the module:
+Python 3.4 or later is needed.
+The module can be installed with `pip`:

     pip install git+https://github.com/tsudoko/infernoshout-py